SquireOfSoftware/tap-on/README.md

 # Check-in
 The Check in System is a system that enables a person to keep track of the total amount of people that have entered into a session or some group activity of some sort.

+## Design styling

+- Mouseover names - grey the blurbs, takes precendence over any highlighting
+- If it is you that is in the search box, then highlight everything as a green
+- If there is a conflict, highlight conflicts in red (no more than one person in a service, assume that data from the database is good)

 ## The use case

 More specifically the use case that this system arises from is basically one of a role call system in which it keeps track of who is currently present and who isn't present during a church service.